jsenv/importmap-node-module/readme.md

 </details>

 <details>
-  <summary>removeUnusedMappings parameter</summary>
+  <summary>treeshakeMappings parameter</summary>

-`removeUnusedMappings` parameter is a boolean controlling if mappings not used by js files are removed.
-This parameter is optional and enabled by default except if `dev` is enabled.
+`treeshakeMappings` parameter is a boolean controlling if mappings will be treeshaked according to the import found in your files.

-During development you can start/stop using a mapping at any time.
+When disabled, all mappings needed for Node module resolution will be generated.
+During development, you can start/stop using a mapping at any time.
 In that case it's more convenient to keep unused mapping in the generate importmap.
-This is why `removeUnusedMappings` is disabled when `dev` is enabled.
+Consequently `treeshakeMappings` parameter is disabled when `dev` parameter is enabled.

-However when building files to publish them somewhere it's prefferable to keep only the mappings actually used by your files (so that importmap file size is smaller).
-This is why `removeUnusedMappings` is enabled when `dev` is disabled.
+When enabled, only the mappings actually used by your files will be generated.
+This is the default behaviour as long as `dev` parameter is disabled.
+It will drastically decrease the importmap file size.

 </details>